 In 1955, fewer than two miles away from the Ransom School, Marie and Edward Swenson founded the independent Everglades School for Girls.
 The Swensons, together with the first headmistress Miss Gertrude Peirce, were committed to interdisciplinary and experiential learning.
 Together, these innovators created an environment conducive to academic excellence and individual achievement.
+As a professive school preparing girls for college and the professions, The Everglades School distinguished itself from more tranditional "finishing schools" of the time and stood out in the 1950s South by opening its doors to students without discrimination.
 The Everglades School encouraged its students to contribute to their local community and considered such involvement essential to a student’s development and growth.
 At Everglades School for Girls, a community service project inspired twelfth grade students to broaden their horizons by doing social work, exploring possible career paths and always continuing to challenge themselves.
 In addition to academics and community service, a commitment to the arts was stressed.
 Students performed operettas, dramatic productions and concerts.

 From the outset, the two institutions shared impressive parallels, fostering a sense of camaraderie and respect between them, and ultimately facilitating a fruitful and successful merger.
 In 1974, these two prestigious college preparatory schools became one, drawing on the unique cultures and heritage of their predecessors to create a unified and dynamic institution.
 The merger joined two distinguished campuses, one lining the shores of Biscayne Bay and the other poised atop historic Silver Bluff.
 In the ensuing quarter century, Ransom Everglades School has built upon its rich traditions while responding to the changing needs of students in a contemporary society.
 Our legacy is more than 100 years of honor and excellence.